boostorg/leaf/doc/whitepaper.md

 Error handling is an important part of language design and programming in general.
 We deconstruct the problem domain in an attempt to derive an objective understanding of the pros and cons of the various approaches to error handling.
 While we use C++ throughout this paper, our reasoning applies to any statically-typed language.

 We present, with implementation, a novel method for communication of error objects of arbitrary types safely, without using dynamic memory allocation.
-In particular this approach could be used to remove practically all exception handling overhead in C++ programs, without a need to change the standard.
+In addition, we analyze the effect of aggressive inlining on the overhead of exception handling in C++, without a need to change the standard or the ABIs.

 ## 1. The semantics of a failure